Department of Finance Code of Conduct

 - has received a reportable gift, hospitality or other benefit,

-must file a Confidential Report if, in the staff member’s objective view, the reportable interests, activities or gifts/benefits give rise to a real, potential or apparent conflict of interest with respect to his or her official duties.
+must file a Confidential Report if they think that the reportable interests, activities or gifts/benefits give rise to a real, potential or apparent conflict of interest with respect to their official duties.

-See Parts I.2 and I.3 of Annex B for examples of reportable assets, liabilities and outside activities.
+See Parts 1.2 and 1.3 of Annex B for examples of reportable assets, liabilities and outside activities.

 Reporting due to major change in circumstances

-Staff members must review their compliance obligations every time a major change occurs in their personal circumstances or official duties.
-If, in the staff member’s objective view, the change in circumstance gives rise to a real, potential or apparent conflict of interest, a Confidential Report must be filed within 60 days of the change.
+All employees must review their compliance obligations every time a major change occurs in their personal circumstances or official duties.
+If an employee thinks that the change in their circumstance gives rise to a real, potential or apparent conflict of interest, a Confidential Report must be filed within 60 days of the change.

 Changes that may trigger the requirement to file a new Confidential Report include:

-- appointment, deployment, transfer or secondment to a new position within the Department;
+- an appointment, deployment, transfer or assignment to a new position within the Department;

-- a significant change in the duties of a staff member’s existing position (e.g., assignment to a special project); or
+- a significant change in the duties of an employee's existing position (e.g., assignment to a special project); or

-- a significant change in a staff member’s assets (including publicly traded securities), liabilities or outside activities.
+- a significant change in an employee's assets (including publicly traded securities), liabilities or outside activities.

 3. Transactional advice

-If in doubt as to whether or not a planned financial transaction might give rise to a real, potential or apparent conflict of interest, staff members are encouraged to consult the Director, Values and Ethics before entering into the transaction.
+- If in doubt as to whether or not a planned financial transaction might give rise to a real, potential or apparent conflict of interest, employees are encouraged to consult the Director, Values and Ethics before entering into the transaction.
 Financial transactions include, but are not limited to, securities transactions, investment property transactions and currency trades for speculative purposes.

 Review and determination process

-The Director, Values and Ethics will review all Confidential Reports filed.
-If additional information is required, the staff member who filed the Confidential Report will be consulted first.
-If further information is required, the staff member’s Assistant Deputy Minister may be contacted for information on the staff member’s work and responsibilities to assist in determining whether a conflict of interest exists.
+- The Director, Values and Ethics will review all Confidential Reports filed.
+If additional information is required, an employee who filed the Confidential Report will be contacted first.
+If further information is required, the employee's manager or Assistant Deputy Minister may be contacted to obtain information on the employee's duties and responsibilities, to assist in determining whether a conflict of interest exists.

 Conflict resolution measures

-If it is determined that a staff member’s publicly traded securities or other assets create a real, potential or apparent conflict of interest, the requirement to divest set out in the TB Directive on Reporting and Managing Financial Conflicts of Interest will apply.
-Assets are usually divested by selling them through an arm’s-length transaction or by making them subject to a blind trust arrangement.
+- If it is determined that an employee's publicly traded securities or other assets create a real, potential or apparent conflict of interest, the requirement to divest set out in the Directive on Conflict of Interest will apply.
+Assets are usually divested by selling them through an arm's-length transaction or by making them subject to a blind trust arrangement.

-If it is appropriate to establish a blind trust, the divesting staff member may be reimbursed for certain trust costs by the deputy head.
+- If it is appropriate to establish a blind trust, the divesting employee may be reimbursed for certain trust costs by the deputy head.

-Conflicts arising out of liabilities, participation in outside employment or activities or receipt of gifts or other benefits may be resolved by requiring the staff member to settle the liability in question, avoid, curtail, modify or withdraw from the conflicting activity or decline, return or otherwise dispose of the gift or other benefit received.
+- Conflicts arising out of liabilities, participation in outside employment/activities or receipt of gifts/other benefits may be resolved by requiring the employee to settle the liability in question, avoid, curtail, modify or withdraw from the conflicting activity, or decline, return or otherwise dispose of the gift/other benefit received.

-In determining appropriate corrective action, efforts will be made to achieve mutual agreement with the staff member concerned.
+In determining appropriate corrective action, efforts will be made to achieve mutual agreement with respective employees.
 Consideration will be given to such factors as:

 - the value and types of assets and interests involved; and

-- the actual costs to be incurred by divesting the assets or shedding the interests, as opposed to the potential that the assets and interests represent for a conflict of interest.
+- the actual costs to be incurred by divesting the assets or shedding the interests, as oppose to the potential that the assets and interests represent for a conflict of interest.

-The primary use of the information is for review by the Director, Values and Ethics and the deputy head in administering the conflict of interest provisions.
-The information will be shared on a limited, need-to-know basis only and solely for the purposes of the Review and Determination/Conflict Resolution processes set out above.
+- The primary use of the information is for review by the Director, Values and Ethics and the deputy head in administering the conflict of interest provisions.
+The information will be shared on a limited, need-to-know basis only and solely for the purposes of the review and determination/conflict resolution processes, as set out above.

 Information, training and counselling

-Staff will be provided with copies of, and written information on this Code and the Directive on Conflict of Interest.
+- Employees will be provided with copies of and written information on this Code and the Directive on Conflict of Interest.
 Appropriate information and training will be provided on an ongoing basis and included in the orientation course for new entrants to the Department of Finance.

 Failure to comply

-A staff member who does not comply with the requirements of this Code and the Directive on Conflict of Interestis subject to appropriate disciplinary action, up to and including termination of employment.
+- Any employee who does not comply with the requirements of this Code and the Directive on Conflict of Interest is subject to appropriate disciplinary action, up to and including termination of employment.

 Inquiries

-Questions regarding the meaning or application of this Code or the Directive on Conflictof Interestmay be directed to the Director, Values and Ethics.
+- Questions regarding the meaning or application of this Code or the Directive on Conflictof Interest may be directed to the Office of Values and Ethics.

 Annex B